The Championship Player of the Season is one of few awards in football virtually never won consecutively.

-Teemu Pukki picked up the award in 2018/19 for his exploits in helping Norwich City return to the top-flight, for example.
+Aleksandar Mitrović is the current recipient for his exploits (bagging a record 43 goals across 44 games) in helping Fulham return to the top-flight, for example.

 Another curious characteristic of this particular gong, however, is the uncertain career trajectory attached.
 It seems some players are just perfectly suited to the second tier and struggle to repeat their strong showings in the top flight.

 To illustrate this observation, below we’ve compiled a list of each season’s Championship Player of the Season since the award came into being.

 Odds* to win the EFL Championship in 2022/23

 |Team||Sky Bet||Paddy Power|